shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/18/solution/README.md

-# Make Balances Module Generic
+# Make Balances Configurable

-TODO
+You can find the solution to the previous step here.